LLMs with largest context windows

 One of the biggest advancements in LLMs is the expansion of large context windows – the amount of information an LLM can process at one time.
 Large context windows allow users to tackle increasingly complex and high-volume tasks across various industries.

-Whether it's writing and analyzes code bases, processing vast legal documents, managing customer interactions, or analyzing entire video transcripts, the ability to maintain context over thousands – or even millions – of tokens opens up new possibilities for AI-driven applications.
+Whether it's writing and analyzing codebases, processing vast legal documents, managing customer interactions, or analyzing entire video transcripts, the ability to maintain context over thousands – or even millions – of tokens opens up new possibilities for AI-driven applications.

 LLMs with largest context windows:

-- OpenAI's GPT-4.5, o1-mini, GPT-4o, Mistral Large 2, Meta Llama 3.2, and DeepSeek R1 deliver flexible solutions with 128,000 token windows, balancing efficiency and performance across diverse tasks including large-scale document analysis, code generation, and multilingual processing.
+- OpenAI’s GPT-4o, Mistral Large 2, and DeepSeek R1 & V3 deliver flexible solutions with 128k token context windows, balancing efficiency and performance across tasks including vision-language understanding, advanced summarization, code generation, and resource-efficient on-device deployments.

 Input Context Window – Up to 100 million tokens